 This point-to-point trail goes between Strasbourg and Soultz-les-Bains.
 If you start the journey from Soultz-les-Bains you will be following along the nicely shaded banks of the Bruche Canal.
 About a third of the way, the trail turns north and heads into the foothills of the Vosges and goes through the Alsace vineyard in Molsheim before ending in Strasbourg.

 The 13.5-mile trail is rated as moderate and requires some physical fitness and will take about 4 hours to complete.
-Getting to or from Soultz-les-Bains takes about 30 minutes by car, or around 1 hour and 45 minutes by public transit.
+Getting to or from Soultz-les-Bains takes about 30 minutes by car, or around 1 hour and 45 minutes by public transit (we've got an informative guide on how to get around Strasbourg here).
 Be aware that this is a popular cycling trail, so you will have to share it with quite a few cyclists.

 The Orangerie Park Loop

 If you are looking for more of a romantic or leisurely stroll with very little elevation gain, this trail will be perfect for you.
 Only one and a half miles long, the trail is nicely paved and will take you past a lake with a waterfall.
 You will also find multiple children's play areas (including a vintage car track), a miniature farm, and a free zoo.

 Along this nice walk, you will more than likely see the storks that have become the symbol of the region.
 The family-friendly trail is also dog-friendly, but they must be kept on a leash.
 Located on the Southeast outskirts of Strasbourg, the park is easily accessed by car or public transport.